Safdarabad: Demographics

+According to the 2023 census Safdarabad city has a population of 54,242.

 Famous Darbar (Mazarat)

 There are many mazarat in the city and its surrounding areas.
 One of the most famous and holy Darbar (Shrine) is located in village Dhaban Khurd near Safdarabad city.
 Every year a grand Urs is held there, where hundreds of followers come to celebrate it.
 The celebrations of this Urs continues for two days.
 This is the village where Hazrat Syed Bahadur Ali Shah Gilani (Qadri, Noshai), father of Syed Ehsan Ali Bahadur spent many years and did guide the people toward spiritual knowledge.

 There are two graves in the shrine: One belongs to Baba Nazam Din Shah who is Gujjar by caste and the Khalifa of Syed Maoj Ali Shah of Village Jiwan Pur Gujjran Tehsil Garhshankar distt.
 Hoshiarpur India.
 While the second grave belongs to Hazrat Syed Karam Ali Shah Gilani died approximately 300 years ago.
 Syed Karam Ali Shah Gilani is the son of Hazrat Mubarak Shah Haqani whose holy shrine is in the city of Uch, Bahawalpur, Pakistan.
 A grand urs is observed here in Dhaban Khurd on May 25 and 26 every year.

 The holy shrine of Hazrat Syed Bahadur Ali Shah is situated in Makuana, Faisalabad.
 Syed Bahadur Ali Shah migrated from Jiwanpur Gujjran, Hoshiarpur, India in 1947.
 He died in 1998.

 The Mela of Dera Hukam singh (Dera Rajputaan) is also very famous in local area which is held on February 27 and 28 every year.